petero-codes/leraningmanagement-system/FINAL_SUBMISSION_CHECKLIST.md

 ## 🎯 Next Action

-**Complete InfinityFree deployment by:**
+**Complete Render deployment by:**
-1. Fixing subdomain name (remove space)
-2. Following `INFINITYFREE_DEPLOYMENT_GUIDE.md`
+1. Creating PostgreSQL database on Render
+2. Creating web service on Render
+3. Setting environment variables
+4. Following `RENDER_DEPLOYMENT_STEPS.md` or `RENDER_SETUP.md`
-3. Getting live URL
+5. Getting live URL
-4. Updating documentation with live link
+6. Updating documentation with live link

 **Then your project will be 100% ready for submission!** 🚀